varunlobo/learn_git/README.md

 # learn_git

-I used this repo to learn how to use git and learn functions like git push to online repository.
+I used this repo to practise learning git and to learn to push files to the online repository.